IBM/ACE-RISCV/README.md

 **This is an active research project, without warranties of any kind.**

 We are currently building on RISC-V with hypervisor extentions.
-We will move to the AP-TEE extension when it is available.
-Moving to this extension will simplify our system.
+After AP-TEE is available we will move to the AP-TEE extension which will simplify our system.

 ## Quick Start
 Follow instructions to run a sample [confidential workload](harness/baremetal) under an [untrusted Linux-based hypervisor](hypervisor/) in an [emulated RISC-V environment](qemu/).